After long wait, scripted shows return to network schedules

 Former President Barack Obama had drawing power.
 “60 Minutes” landed as the week’s most-watched non-football program as it featured an Obama interview hawking his new book.

 NBC was the most popular network, averaging 5.9 million viewers in prime time.
-ABC had 4.94 million viewers and Fox had 4.89 million.
-CBS averaged 4.1 million, Univision had 1.2 million and both Ion Television and Telemundo averaged just under 1 million viewers.
+ABC had 4.94 million viewers, and Fox had 4.89 million.
+CBS averaged 4.1 million, Univision had 1.2 million, and Ion Television and Telemundo each averaged just under 1 million viewers.

 Fox News Channel was the most-watched cable channel, averaging 3.36 million viewers for the week.
 CNN had 2.36 million, MSNBC had 2.15 million, ESPN had 2.04 million and Hallmark had 1.67 million.

-For the week of Nov.
+For Nov.
 9-15, the 20 most popular programs, their networks and viewership:

 3. “60 Minutes,” CBS, 12.38 million.